arsm/MPLSTM/README.md

 ## Preparing datasets

-The [OuluVS2](http://www.ee.oulu.fi/research/imag/OuluVS2/index.html), [Light Field Faces in the Wild (LFFW)](http://www.img.lx.it.pt/LFFW/), and [Light Field Faces in the Wild (LFFW)](http://www.img.lx.it.pt/LFFW/) datasets are used to evaluate the performance of MPLSTM.
-After you have downloaded the dataset successfully, you need to split the data into training, validation, and testing
+The [OuluVS2](http://www.ee.oulu.fi/research/imag/OuluVS2/index.html), [Light Field Faces in the Wild (LFFW)](http://www.img.lx.it.pt/LFFW/), and [Face Constrained (LFFC)](http://www.img.lx.it.pt/LFFW/) datasets are used to evaluate the performance of MPLSTM.
+After you have downloaded the dataset successfully, you need to split the data into training, validation, and testing as disscussed in [OuluVS2 paper](https://ieeexplore.ieee.org/document/7163155) and [LFFW and LFFC paper](https://ieeexplore.ieee.org/document/9343707).
+The organization of the files should be as follow:

-stored as multi-resolution TFRecords, similar to the .
-Each dataset consists of multiple `*.tfrecords` files stored under a common directory, e.g., `~/datasets/ffhq/ffhq-r*.tfrecords`.
-In the following sections, the datasets are referenced using a combination of `--dataset` and `--data-dir` arguments, e.g., `--dataset=ffhq --data-dir=~/datasets`.

 | OuluVS2 Dataset | &nbsp;